-Please click the contact button above for one of our team members to contact you.
-You can also contact us directly at email@example.com or (206) 616-0607 and connect with us on Twitter and Facebook.
+Please contact us directly at firstname.lastname@example.org or (206) 616-0607.
+You can also connect with us on Instagram and Facebook.

 Even if you aren't eligible to participate, we'd love to talk to you about spreading the word to others!

 What is Moms + Marijuana?

 When the morning sickness starts to kick in, you might start to wonder: is using marijuana to alleviate nausea safe for your baby?
 Most studies of prenatal cannabis exposure have focused on addiction, with pregnant participants using alcohol and other substances in addition to marijuana.
 (Learn more about the existing evidence on marijuana in pregnancy here, and about the evidence on other drugs and anti-nausea medications in pregnancy here.)
 That's why University of Washington researchers, led by Natalia Kleinhans, PhD and Stephen Dager, M.D., are recruiting participants for a new study designed to look at the effects of marijuana alone on prenatal development.
 If you participate, you will meet with researchers approximately three times during pregnancy, then bring in your baby when they are between 6-18 months old for behavioral assessments and an MRI scan.
 Remote behavioral assessments will be conducted.
 All study procedures are approved for confidentiality and safety by the University of Washington Human Subjects Division.
 This study is funded by the National Institutes of Health.

 Why should I participate?

 What should I expect if I participate?

 If you participate, you will meet with researchers while you are pregnant to complete urine-based drug tests and questionnaires.
 During pregnancy, you will fill out secure surveys online each week documenting your daily use of marijuana products, other substances, and medications, in addition to questions related to mood and nausea.
 All information that you provide as part of this study is kept confidential.